-(c) Fees and Expenses.
-Arbitrators shall be paid for their services (including but not limited to preparation, hearing and rendering of an award or decision) at the rate of \$400.00 per case.
+- (c) Fees and Expenses.
+Arbitrators shall be paid for their services (including but not limited to preparation, hearing, reasonable expenses, and rendering of an award or decision) at the rate of \$400.00 per case.
 Arbitrators shall be paid promptly when they file their awards with the court.
-Arbitrators may be reimbursed for reasonable expenses actually and necessarily incurred in connection with arbitration hearings.
-Arbitrators may petition the court and on a showing of good cause may be granted an increased fee in cases lasting longer than a day.

-(d) Disqualification.
-An arbitrator shall disclose to the parties any circumstances likely to affect impartiality, including any bias or any financial or personal interest in the result of the arbitration or any past or present relationship with the parties or their counsel and shall be disqualified on the motion of any party to the arbitrator.

-(e) Replacement of Arbitrator.
-If any arbitrator is disqualified or unable or unwilling to serve, a replacement shall be appointed by the court within ten (10) days.

-(f) Duties of Arbitrators.
-In addition to the provisions and duties specifically assigned by these rules, arbitrators shall abide by all administrative directives promulgated by the Presiding Justice to ensure the timely adjudication and conclusion of hearings.
-This obligation shall include, but not be limited to, reporting the status of pending cases to the arbitration office, on forms provided, every sixty (60) days from their designation or appointment and/or to provide to the Arbitration Office any original dismissal stipulation or settlement agreement which may arise as a result of the Arbitration process.
+Arbitrators may petition the court and on a showing of good cause may be granted an increased fee in cases lasting longer than a day. - (d) Disqualification.
+An arbitrator shall disclose to the parties any circumstances likely to affect impartiality, including any bias or any financial or personal interest in the result of the arbitration or any past or present relationship with the parties or their attorney and shall be disqualified on the motion of any party to the arbitrator. - (e) Replacement of Arbitrator.
+If any arbitrator is disqualified or unable or unwilling to serve, a replacement shall be appointed by the court within ten (10) days. - (f) Duties of Arbitrators.
+In addition to the provisions and duties specifically assigned by these Arbitration Rules, arbitrators shall abide by all administrative directives promulgated by the presiding justice to ensure the timely adjudication and conclusion of hearings.
+This obligation shall include, but not be limited to, reporting the status of pending cases to the arbitration office on the Report of Arbitrator form every sixty (60) days from their designation or appointment and/or to provide to the Arbitration Office any original dismissal stipulation or settlement agreement which may arise as a result of the Arbitration process.

+The Report of Arbitrator shall be submitted in a timely manner to receive payment for services.
+The most current version of the Report of Arbitrator is located on the Judiciary's website at www.courts.ri.gov under the heading of Public Resources, Forms.
-3. Arbitration Hearings. - (a) Hearing Scheduled by Arbitrator.
-Arbitration hearings shall be scheduled by the assigned arbitrator on a date, time and place agreed to by the parties or, if they do not agree, selected by the arbitrator; but in no event shall the process extend beyond 240 days of appointment/designation exclusive of the arbitrator's time to render an award.

-(b) Pre-hearing Exchange of Information.
-At least 10 days before the date set for the hearing, the parties shall exchange and furnish to the arbitrator:

-(1) Lists of witnesses they expect to testify;

-(2) Copies of documents or exhibits they expect to offer in evidence; and

-(3) A brief statement of the issues and their contentions.
+- Rule 3.
+Arbitration Hearings. - (a) Hearing Scheduled by Arbitrator.
+Arbitration hearings shall be scheduled by the assigned arbitrator on a date, time, and place agreed to by the parties or, if they do not agree, selected by the arbitrator; but in no event shall the process extend beyond 240 days of appointment/designation exclusive of the arbitrator's time to render an award. - (b) Pre-hearing Exchange of Information.
+At least ten (10) days before the date set for the hearing, the parties shall exchange and furnish to the arbitrator: - (1) Lists of witnesses they expect to testify; - (2) Copies of documents or exhibits they expect to offer in evidence; and - (3) A brief statement of the issues and their contentions.
 Parties may rely on stipulations and/or statements, sworn or unsworn, rather than a formal presentation of witnesses and documents, for all or part of the hearing.

-(4) The information referred to in Paragraph (b) shall not be filed with the court.
+The information referred to in paragraph (b) shall not be filed with the court.